 There is less and less value in making a futures bet the closer you get to the event on which you are wagering.
-That doesn’t mean you should just wing it without a care in the world as soon as the sports lines are released, but keep in mind that the longer you wait to make a futures bet, the smaller your payout is going to be if you’re right.
+That doesn’t mean you should just wing it without a care in the world as soon as the sports betting lines are released.
+However, keep in mind that the longer you wait to make a futures bet, the smaller your payout is going to be if you’re right.

 Once you’ve made your futures bet, however, those odds are locked in.
 You don’t have to worry about how the lines will shift from that point on.